-As at December 31, 2021 and 2020, certain computer software of the Group have been fully depreciated but are still in use.
-The original cost at those assets before deducting accumulated depreciation was approximately Baht 35.55 million and Baht 32.30 million, respectively.
+As at December 31, 2022 and 2021, certain intangible assets of the Group have been fully depreciated but are still in use.
+The original cost at those assets before deducting accumulated depreciation was approximately Baht 39.14 million and Baht 35.55 million, respectively.